Police Workers’ Compensation Attorney

 For many years, North Carolina law provided that when state law enforcement officers were injured at work, they could continue receiving their salaries instead of workers’ compensation while they healed.
 Now, because of legislation that took effect in 2014, injured officers no longer automatically receive salary continuation, but must prove that their injuries were “proximately caused by the heightened risk and special hazards directly related to the violent nature of the eligible person’s official duties.”
 Meeting this standard may require help from a lawyer.

 Our Police Workers’ Compensation attorneys understand the latest changes in the law.
 And we are skilled at investigating all available sources of compensation, including possible third party claims for injuries caused by negligent drivers or violent criminals.
-If you are injured in the line of duty, contact Valerie Johnson or Leto Copeley for a free consultation.
+If you are injured in the line of duty, contact Valerie Johnson for a free consultation.